 To learn more about our actor interpreters bring to life the full and complex lives of free and enslaved African Americans, watch a panel discussion we hosted in July 2019 as part of our 2019 commemoration of the 40th anniversary of African American Interpretation or read these magazine articles in Trend & Tradition: Half the History, Sharing the Spotlight, Between Worlds, and Honest Friend.

-For teachers, and parents, and anyone looking for teaching resources about race, racism, and police violence, see Teaching Tolerance’s list for more.
-You can also find Electonic Field Trips and accompanying guides on our Education Resource Library, a free resource available for all.
+Colonial Williamsburg offers several educational resources, including Electronic Field Trips and accompanying guides about this topic on our Education Resource Library, a free resource available for all.
 Suggested titles within the library are: “Harsh World, This World,” “The Freedom Quest of Oney Judge,” and “Jim Crow.”

 Colonial Williamsburg’s Rockefeller Library shares this commitment and strives to provide access to balanced and diverse educational resources.
 Several sources that highlight the experiences of Williamsburg’s African American residents are available on our website.
 See selected links below.

 The Negro in Eighteenth Century Williamsburg (“Negro” was a common noun in the 17th-, 18th- 19th- and 20th- centuries.
 “Negro” is no longer used, except for political purposes.
 This report was written in 1957, when white scholars and white society used “negro” as a general term for people of African descent.
 This report contains important information and scholars still make use of it, despite the antiquated language.)

 Broken Chains, the departmental newsletter of the Department of African American Interpretation, 1992-1994.